flano-yuki/base-drafts/draft-ietf-quic-http.md

   for more details.

-A server MUST NOT use a Push ID that is larger than the client has provided in a MAX_PUSH_ID frame ({{frame-max-push-id}}) and MUST NOT use the same Push ID in multiple PUSH_PROMISE frames.
-A client MUST treat receipt of a PUSH_PROMISE that contains a larger Push ID than the client has advertised or a Push ID which has already been promised as a connection error of type HTTP_MALFORMED_FRAME.
+A server MUST NOT use a Push ID that is larger than the client has provided in a MAX_PUSH_ID frame ({{frame-max-push-id}}).
+A client MUST treat receipt of a PUSH_PROMISE frame that contains a larger Push ID than the client has advertised as a connection error of type HTTP_LIMIT_EXCEEDED.

+A server MUST NOT use the same Push ID in multiple PUSH_PROMISE frames.
+A client MUST treat receipt of a Push ID which has already been promised as a connection error of type HTTP_DUPLICATE_PUSH.

 If a PUSH_PROMISE frame is received on either control stream, the recipient MUST respond with a connection error ({{errors}}) of type HTTP_WRONG_STREAM.